YanivValdman/TSP_little_project/README.md

 - **Markers 1-4:**
   These should be printed and placed at the **corners** of the workspace.
 They are used to calibrate and warp the camera image so all detected points are mapped correctly.
+  - **Distance requirement:** The system expects that the distance between any two adjacent corners is **1.3 meters**.
+This is used for calibration and accurate distance measurement in the UI.
 - **Marker 10:**
   This is used as the **default moving marker**.
 Attach this to the robot or moving object you want to track.
 - **Other Markers:**